numbertheory/dashport/docs/dashport.md

 def dashport(stdscr):
     app = Dashport(stdscr)

     # This loop refreshes the screen.
-Don't put any other commands
-    # in this loop, instead add to the `app` object above, and let
-    # this loop run.
+Put commands in this loop if you
+    # want them to be refreshed every millisecond.
     while True:
         app.refresh()